jacobpollard-stack/p_putida_stats_figures/analysis/analysis.Rmd

 The data appears to have a positive skew, with a long tail on the right.
 This suggests that the data may not be normally distributed.

-### Shapiro-Wilk test for normality
+### Shapiro-Wilk test for normality of residuals

 ```{r shapiro-allgroups, echo=TRUE, warning=FALSE}
 shapiro.test(mod$residuals)
 ```

 p = 2.775e-05 < 0.05.
-Therefore there is evidence to suggest that the data is not normally distributed.
+Therefore there is evidence to suggest that the residuals are not normally distributed.

 ### Levene's test for homogeneity of variance